The Blue Oak Guide to Copyleft

 -

-When does the license require you to share?
+When do you have to share?

 -